Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 4. Reach and Maintain a Moderate Weight

 Excess body fat, particularly around the abdomen, contributes to insulin resistance.
-Even modest weight loss of 5-10% can significantly improve glucose control and reduce spike frequency.
-Learn how to control insulin to lose body fat and understand how insulin affects belly fat specifically.
+Even modest weight loss of 5–10% can significantly improve glucose control and reduce spike frequency.

 5. Exercise More

-6. Eat More Fibre
+6. Eat More Fiber

 7. Drink More Water